sconover/wrong/README.markdown

 ## Abstract ##

-Wrong provides a general assert method that takes any Ruby block.
+Wrong provides a general assert method that takes a predicate block.
 Assertion failure messages are rich in detail.
+The Wrong idea is to replace all those countless assert_this, assert_that library methods which only exist to give a more useful failure message than "assertion failed".
+Wrong replaces all of them in one fell swoop, since if you can write it in Ruby, Wrong can make a sensible failure message out of it.

 Wrong is alpha-quality.
 We'd very much appreciate feedback and bug reports.
+There are plenty of things left to be done to make the results look uniformly clean and beautiful.
+We want your feedback, and especially to give us cases where either it blows up or the output is ugly or uninformative.

 It relies on [Predicated](http://github.com/sconover/predicated) for its main failure message.